Port channels

 A multi-chassis port channel creates redundancy for higher availability.
 You can configure one of the switches as active and the other as passive, then have the passive switch take over for the active switch when necessary.

-Each port channel is identified a 10-byte number that is unique to the fabric.
+Each port channel is identified a 10-bit number that is unique to the fabric.
 Every member link in a port channel is assigned the same identifier.
 This number is generated automatically, or you can specify the number when you create a port channel.

 Guidelines for port channels